OpenHumidistat/firmware/README.md

 This repository contains the Arduino firmware that implements a humidistat (humidity controller) by actuating two solenoid valves.
-The firmware can be used on a variety of [Arduino-compatible boards](https://docs.platformio.org/en/latest/frameworks/arduino.html#boards), but is developed for and tested on the following two MCU boards:
+The firmware can be used on a variety of [Arduino-compatible boards](https://docs.platformio.org/en/latest/frameworks/arduino.html#boards), but is developed for and tested on the following MCU boards:

 - Arduino Uno (AVR ATmega328P)
 - Teensy LC (ARM Cortex-M0+)
+- Teensy 4.0 (ARM Cortex-M7)

 ![](docs/pic.jpg)